sbmagar13/sbmagar13/README.md

 DevOps and SRE engineer with **5+ years** running cloud platforms in production.
 I care about the boring parts of infrastructure: reliability, automation, blast radius, the post-mortem you never have to write.

-- **Now**: DevOps at [EventLogic](https://eventlogic.se), on AWS, Kubernetes, Terraform.
+- **Now**: DevOps at [EventLogic](https://eventlogic.se), on AWS, Kubernetes, Terraform, Terragrunt.
-- **Building**: AI agents for ops workflows, Terraform / Terragrunt modules, side projects that teach me one new thing each.
+- **Building**: AI agents for ops workflows, internal Terraform modules, side projects that teach me one new thing each.
 - **Learning**: Kubernetes operators, Go for control planes, agentic systems for incident response.
-- **Based in** Kathmandu, Nepal.
-Comfortable across timezones.
+- **Based in** Kathmandu, working across timezones.

 ## Tech Stack